duc-ng/cryo-em-monitor/README.md

 Monitoring application for Cryo-EM data of the Max Planck Institute of Biochemistry.

-This application reads data from from multiple microscopic recordings, when saved in _.star_ files, from the filesystem without the need for a database and scales up to 100k files and more.
+This application reads data from from multiple microscopic recordings, when saved in _.star_ files, from the filesystem without the need for a database and scales up to 100k and more files.
 A modern client optimized for desktop and mobile view will analyze and display the data and images in realtime.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.